Butt, Asif and Amir get banned

 Perhaps England's most ignominious defeat after the one in which they were blown away for 46 by Curtly Ambrose.
 They were bowled out for 82 and 93 by New Zealand - Richard Hadlee being the destroyer.
 New Zealand got 307 in 72 overs on a substandard pitch; Hadlee was sensational: he walloped 18 boundaries in an 81-ball 99 (the only fifty of the match) then tucked rapaciously into England with 3 for 16 and 5 for 28.
 In all, the match lasted just 11 hours, 41 minutes.
 Tony Pigott, who postponed his wedding to play what was his only Test, must have wished he hadn't bothered.

 An outstanding talent, Darren Lehmann, who was born today, always struggled to command a regular place in a strong Australian side.
 He scored three centuries in the space of five Tests in 2003 (though two of them came against Bangladesh) before being laid low by injury.
 He was more of a fixture in the one-day team and had the honour of hitting the winning runs in the World Cup final at Lord's in 1999.
 He was a key member of the side that defended the title four years later, although his entry into the tournament was delayed by a suspension for a racist dressing-room outburst.
 He played his final ODI in 2005 and retired from domestic cricket at the end of the 2007-08 season.
 He then worked as a coach in the IPL before being appointed the Australia coach just a few weeks before the start of the 2013 Ashes.
 His first few years in charge were rather up-and-down in terms of the national team's results.
 Australia lost the urn 3-0 in 2013, won it back with a 5-0 whitewash at home six months later, and then lost it again in 2015.
-Lehmann oversaw a continuation of Australia's horrid run in Asia, including an unprecedented 3-0 whitewash in Sri Lanka, but he also oversaw the end of that run, with a crushing 333-run win over India in Pune, in 2017.
+Lehmann oversaw a continuation of Australia's horrid run in Asia, including an unprecedented 3-0 whitewash in Sri Lanka, but he also oversaw the end of that run, with a crushing 333-run win over India in Pune, in 2017, and Australia's regaining the Ashes at the end of the year.